Illinois Gun Shops Lead in Providing Guns Used In State And City Crimes, Data Shows

-CHICAGO — More than one-third of Illinois guns used in crimes traced by authorities are linked to Chicago.
+CHICAGO — More than one-third of Illinois guns used in crimes recovered by authorities are linked to Chicago.

 And Illinois gun shops were the leading single-source of these crime guns state and citywide, not out-of-state vendors, according to data recently released by the Bureau of Alcohol, Tobacco and Firearms.